-You will be playing a major role here as it’s up to you to provide your pup with the meals that are healthy, tasty and nutritious.
+You will be playing a major role here as it’s up to you to provide your pup with meals that are healthy, tasty and nutritious.
 One thing to remember is that the food that you may include in your pup’s menu may not cover all of your dog’s nutritional needs.

 Foods to include when feeding your bull terrier home-made natural food

-Your bull terrier, like all dogs, is a carnivore, and for any carnivore meat should be the main part of the meal.
+Your bull terrier, like all dogs, is a carnivore, and for any carnivore, meat should be the main part of the meal.
 Beef is the best, followed by turkey or chicken.
 You can feed cooked meat, but raw meat could also work well, which would save you time and effort on cooking.
-It’s a good idea to freeze the meat before feeding, and the thaw it.
+It’s a good idea to freeze the meat before feeding and thaw it.
 This would help get rid of bacteria that could be on the meat.
 But it’s not necessary if you have a trusted source of fresh, clean meat.

-Fish is also acceptable for feeding, but only small amounts and not as main course.
+Fish is also acceptable for feeding, but only small amounts and not as the main course.
 Choose fish steaks without bones.
 Bones can be very dangerous for your dog.

-Although grains are not natural food for dogs, some sources recommend adding a small amount of rice, corn or wheat porridge to your dog’s menu.
+Although grains are not a natural food for dogs, some sources recommend adding a small amount of rice, corn or wheat porridge to your dog’s menu.
 Grains are easy to make, they constitute a good source of carbohydrates, but could also cause weight gain in your dog.

-Milk, yougurt, cheese and other dairy products ca also be added to your dog’s meals.
+Milk, yogurt, cheese and other dairy products ca also be added to your dog’s meals.
 Those are all great sources of calcium and will help your dog have healthy bones and teeth.
 However, dairy can also cause weight gain, and some dogs may be allergic to it.
 So if you add dairy, add only limited amounts and watch for any skin (or other types) reactions.

-Bull terriers can be prone to allegies, so watch your dog carefully any time you add something new to their diet.
+Bull terriers can be prone to allergies, so watch your dog carefully any time you add something new to their diet.
 If you notice something is wrong, remove foods from the diet, one at a time, to see if your pup’s allergies improve.
 Don’t keep feeding a food that your dog reacts to, as it may worsen the condition over time.